 - a.
-Pay the sum of \$154,000 for the Easement to the following title company: First American Title Company for the account of GRANTOR, Escrow No. 5 405-6695193, conditioned upon the Easement vesting in the STATE free and clear of all liens, leases, encumbrances, easements (recorded and/or unrecorded), assessments, and taxes, except: - (1) Taxes for the tax year in which this escrow closes shall be cleared and paid in the manner required by Section 5086 of the Revenue and Taxation Code, if unpaid at the close of escrow. - (2) Covenants, conditions, restrictions and reservations of record, or contained in the above-referenced document. - (3) Easements or rights of way over said land for private, public, or quasi-public utility or public purposes that are within the Easement area, if any.
+Pay the sum of \$49,300 for the Easement to the following title company: First American Title Company for the account of GRANTOR, Escrow No. 5405-6695112 conditioned upon the Easement vesting in the STATE free and clear of all liens, leases, encumbrances, easements (recorded and/or unrecorded), assessments, and taxes, except: - (1) Taxes for the tax year in which this escrow closes shall be cleared and paid in the manner required by Section 5086 of the Revenue and Taxation Code, if unpaid at the close of escrow. - (2) Covenants, conditions, restrictions and reservations of record, or contained in the above-referenced document.

-- b.
+- (3) Easements or rights of way over said land for private, public, or quasi-public utility or public purposes that are within the Easement area, if any - b.
 Pay all expenses incidental to and necessarily incurred for the conveyance of the Easement to the STATE, including but not limited to recording fees, title insurance charges, reconveyance fees, trustee's fees, forwarding fees, and prepayment penalties. - c.
-Have the authority to deduct and pay from the amount shown on Paragraph 2.a above, any amount necessary to satisfy any bond demands and delinquent taxes due in any year except the year in which this escrow closes, together with penalties and interest thereon, or delinquent and unpaid nondelinquent assessments which have become a lien at the close of escrow, and an amount to satisfy the requirements of Section 18662 of the California Revenue and Taxation Code. - 3.
+Have the authority to deduct and pay from the amount shown in paragraph 2.a. above, any or all monies payable under this Contract to discharge any obligations which are liens upon the Easement, including but not limited to those arising from judgments, assessments, delinquent taxes for other than the tax year referred to in paragraph 2.a.(1), or debts secured by deeds of trust or mortgages, except those items listed in paragraph 2.a. hereof, and/or to defray any other incidental costs other than those specified in paragraph 2.b. hereof to be borne by the STATE. - 3.
 Pursuant to Section 1263.025 of the Civil Code of Procedure, GRANTOR is entitled to obtain an independent appraisal and to be reimbursed for the actual reasonable cost of the appraisal up to \$5,000 if certain conditions are met.
-For further information on the requirements for reimbursement, GRANTOR may contact Mr. Jesus Cedeño, Associate Right of Way Agent for the STATE. - 4.
-In accordance with Section 18662 of the California Revenue and Taxation Code, GRANTOR hereby acknowledges and understands that an amount equal to 31⁄2 percent of the purchase price in Clause 2.a above may be withheld in escrow for tax purposes. - 5.
+For further information on the requirements for reimbursement, GRANTOR may contact Fahmi Kassis, Associate Right of Way Agent for the STATE. - 4.
 Title to the Easement shall pass immediately upon close of escrow.
-The issuance of any escrow instructions shall be the sole responsibility of STATE. - 6.
-GRANTOR warrants that there are no oral or written leases on all or any portion of the Property exceeding a period of one month, and GRANTOR further agrees to protect, defend, indemnify, and hold harmless STATE and reimburse STATE for any and all of its losses and expenses occasioned by reason of any lease of the Property held by any tenant of GRANTOR for a period exceeding one month, except as may be otherwise provided herein. - 7.
-The undersigned GRANTOR hereby agrees and consents to the dismissal of any eminent domain action in the Superior Court wherein the herein described land is included and also waives any and all claims to any money that may now be on deposit in said action. - 8.
+The issuance of any escrow instructions shall be the sole responsibility of STATE. - 5.
+GRANTOR warrants that there are no oral or written leases on all or any portion of the Property exceeding a period of one month, and GRANTOR further agrees to protect, defend, indemnify, and hold harmless STATE and reimburse STATE for any and all of its losses and expenses occasioned by reason of any lease of the Property held by any tenant of GRANTOR for a period exceeding one month, except as may be otherwise provided herein. - 6.
+The undersigned GRANTOR hereby agrees and consents to the dismissal of any eminent domain action in the Superior Court wherein the herein described land is included and also waives any and all claims to any money that may now be on deposit in said action. - 7.
 To the best of GRANTOR's knowledge and after reasonable inquiry, GRANTOR represents and warrants the following:

 During the GRANTOR's ownership of the Property, there have been no disposals, releases, or threatened releases of hazardous substances on, from, or under the Property.
-GRANTOR further represents and warrants that GRANTOR has no knowledge of disposal, release, or threatened release of hazardous substances on, from, or under the property which may have occurred prior to GRANTOR taking title to the Property.
+GRANTOR further represents and warrants that GRANTOR has no knowledge of disposal, release, or threatened release of hazardous substances on, from, or under the Property which may have occurred prior to GRANTOR taking title to the Property.